-each one of which has been designed to identify the strategic and operational risks to which we are exposed.
-In this way, we integrate climate risks into our integrated risk management, along with the relevant mitigation plans, given that the events associated with climate change can impact not only the supply chain, but our operations, as well.
+As a Group, we handle risks comprehensively to guarantee the resilience and sustainability of our operations.
+Our Comprehensive Risk Management Policy is based on a methodology structured in seven stages, each one of which has been designed to identify the strategic and operational risks to which we are exposed.
+In this way, we integrate climate risks into our comprehensive risk management, along with the relevant mitigation plans, given that the events associated with climate change can impact not only the supply chain, but our operations, as well.